BeccaHyland/mentor_match_api/README.md

 ## <a name="known-issues"></a>Known Issues
-Integration with OAuth and JWT is in development.
+BE/FE Integration of OAuth through GitHUb and authorization with JWT is in development.

 ## Running Tests
 Run `rspec` from the CLI to run all tests.